top of page

 • Brown tips - Can be due to too much direct sunlight or dehydration.

-• Elongated growth (etiolation) – Caused by insufficient light; move to a brighter location.
+• Elongated growth - Caused by insufficient light; move to a brighter location.

 Additional Notes for Haworthiopsis limifolia

-Understanding the native environment of your plant can help you provide the best care.
-Mimicking the conditions of its semi-shaded, warm, and dry habitat ensures long-term health.
-Proper watering, well-draining soil, and adequate light are the key factors in keeping Haworthiopsis limifolia thriving.
+Mimicking its native semi-shaded, warm, and dry habitat ensures long-term health.
+Proper watering, well-draining soil, and adequate light are key factors for thriving growth.

 Etymology

-The species name "limifolia" comes from Latin, meaning "file-like leaves", referring to the raised ridges on its surface.
-This plant was first described by botanist Rudolf Marloth and later reclassified under the Haworthiopsis genus by G.D.
+The species name "limifolia" means "file-like leaves," referring to its ridged surface.
+First described by Rudolf Marloth and later reclassified under the Haworthiopsis genus by G.D.
 Rowley in 2013.

 Frequently Asked Questions about Haworthiopsis limifolia

-3. How long does it take for Haworthiopsis limifolia to produce offsets?
+3. How long does it take Haworthiopsis limifolia to produce offsets?
+Several years; proper light and minimal watering encourage pup formation.

 Haworthiopsis limifolia